alessandrofelder/heftie-textbook/book/home.md

 Welcome to the textbook for working with huge 3D imaging datasets!
 This textbook explains how to work with huge 3D imaging datasets using modern data formats.

+> This book is still a work in progress - it might not make complete sense yet!
+> Feedback is very welcome, by [opening an issue](https://github.com/HEFTIEProject/heftie-textbook/issues/new) on our GitHub issue tracker.

 ## Contents

 ```{tableofcontents}

 ```

 ## Acknowledgements